pints-team/pints/CONTRIBUTING.md

     """

 Note that when using maths, it is best to define the docstring in a *raw string*, i.e. by writing ```r""" your stuff here """```.
-This will allow you to write e.g. `1 + \alpha` instead of `1 + \\alpha` and will stop flake8 from complaining about invalid escape sequences.
+This will allow you to write e.g. `1 + \tau` instead of `1 + \\tau` and will stop flake8 from complaining about invalid escape sequences.
 See https://github.com/pints-team/pints/issues/735.

 ### Building the documentation